 The Austin Zoo is a very special zoo because it is a “rescue zoo” that provides a home to animals that have been neglected.

 They have about 100 species of animals that include lions, tigers, jaguars, monkeys, reptiles, and some domestic animals like goats and pigs.

 You can buy food at the zoo for $1 and feed the goats.
 This is always a hit with the kids!

 The Bob Bullock museum tells the story of Texas with three floors of excellent exhibits.

 The first floor exhibits show what Texas was like before it became Texas, how Native Americans lived, and the arrival of Europeans.
-The second floor exhibits show how Texas became a state, and its role in the Civil War.
-The third floor exhibits focus on economic development in Texas, including the oil industry.
+The second-floor exhibits show how Texas became a state, as well as its role in the Civil War.
+The third-floor exhibits focus on economic development in Texas, including the oil industry.